RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 I moved away from this town about a year ago (and stopped seeing the girl awhile before that).
 But I didn’t move too far, and have made regular trips back.
 Then, four months ago, disaster struck…

 I walked into the store, went straight for the books, and there they were.
 A male / female team, frantically tearing through the books.
+Amazon booksellers.
 With scanners.

 My heart sunk.
 The part of my heart where I store my Amazon deposits.

-And this might not have been an exaggeration.
+And that might not have been an exaggeration.
 Although I held hope they were from out of town and wouldn’t be back, or would fade away like most booksellers do after a month or two, it was not to be.
-I returned twice since, and found they were hitting this store regularly.
+I returned twice since, and found they were hitting this book source regularly.
 Very regularly.

 Extracting lessons from defeat